-▲ Select the Search icon (select products only) in the taskbar, type HP Documentation in the search box, and then select HP Documentation.
+Select the Search icon in the taskbar, type HP Documentation in the search box, and then select HP Documentation.

 Headphones combined with a microphone are called headsets.
 You can connect wired headsets to the audio-out (headphone)/audio-in (microphone) combo jack on your computer.